 Example 2

-A delivery man has to deliver 45 newspapers in his neighbourhood.
-The table of values below represents the relationship between the number of minutes elapsed since the start of the delivery and the number of newspapers he has left to deliver.
+A student has to deliver 45 newspapers in their neighborhood.
+The following table of values represents the relationship between the number of minutes elapsed since the start of the delivery and the number of newspapers that are left to deliver.

-How many newspapers does he have left to deliver after 7 minutes?
-Explain your reasoning.
+a) How many newspapers are left to deliver after 7 minutes?
+Explain your answer.

-I determined that he has 3 fewer newspapers to deliver every minute.
-This means that he delivers 3 newspapers every minute.
-I extended the table of values maintaining this pattern rule, which allowed me to conclude that after 7 minutes, he has 24 newspapers left to deliver.
+I found there are 3 less newspapers to deliver every minute.
+This means that the student delivers 3 newspapers every minute.
+I extended the table of values using this pattern rule, which allowed me to conclude that after 7 minutes, 24 newspapers are left to be delivered.

 b) How long does the delivery man take to deliver all his newspapers?